Starting Point (film)

+The plot follows a woman, Aneta, who was sentenced to prison at the age of 19 for murder, and after nine years, behind bars, begins working as a caregiver for the elderly.
+Her new job takes her outside of prison, where she meets Helena who is diagnosed with rheumatism.
+Conversations with Helena become another starting point for Aneta; a starting point to self-acceptance and changing her life.

+Starting Point was shortlisted for an Oscar nomination, for best short documentary film in 2015.
+Before it was noticed by the American Academy, the film got top prizes in Sheffield and Koszalin.
+It was also noticed at the Camerimage and Sundance festivals.

 Synopsis

 Aneta 'rebelled to the max' at the age of nineteen and wound up in prison for murder.
 Nine years later, her daily routine takes her from behind the walls of the prison to a care home for the elderly.
-One of the residents, Helena, has been ill ever since infancy.
-She is fascinated by the phenomenon which is Aneta.
-In her opinion, the young woman has everything she could want for.
-And so Helena, whose knowledge of the world has come “from the windows of hospitals and coaches”, avidly asks Aneta about her life.
-A test awaits Aneta... and help will come from Helena.
+One of the residents, Helena, has been ill ever since infancy, and is quite fascinated by Aneta.
+In her opinion, the young woman has everything she could want.
+Helena, whose knowledge of the world has come “from the windows of hospitals and coaches”, avidly asks Aneta about her life.
+A test awaits Aneta, on whether or not her life will change for the better, as a result of their sincere conversations with Helena.